CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-4.md

     ![](media/image_task13_step03.png)

 1. An empty dashboard will be displayed.
-To add visualizations click on **+ Add tile**.
+To add visualizations, click on **+ Add tile**.

     ![](media/image_task13_step04.png)